 - Very few Americans can afford to plunk down $189,000 (the median price for an existing home) without getting a loan.

-- Unlike, say, running up your credit card to buy fancy dinners, you spend more time in your home than anywhere else.
+- Unlike, say, running up credit card debt to buy fancy dinners, you spend more time in your home than anywhere else.

 - Historically, home prices go up, making it the most profitable investment for average Americans.

 None of those reasons matter, however, if you can’t afford the monthly payments.
+Good debt can go bad.
 This was the very essence of the housing bubble that burst in 2007.

 Let me hit you with something else that your husband probably isn’t considering: The cost of home ownership is more than just a mortgage.

 Of course, everyone knows you have to maintain your house once you buy it, but now there’s a fresh new dollar figure provided by the real estate company Zillow…

 Nationally, U.S. homeowners can expect to spend $9,080 a year on average in hidden costs related to owning and maintaining a home.

 Zillow divides “hidden costs” into two categories: “unavoidable” ones such as homeowners insurance and property taxes, and “maintenance expenses” that aren’t just fixing squeaky doors.
 It includes five-figure expenses like a new HVAC unit.

 Interestingly, those hidden expenses fluctuate wildly depending on where you live.
 Check out this map…